mcosovic/JuliaGrid.jl/docs/src/tutorials/dcStateEstimation.md

 # [DC State Estimation](@id DCStateEstimationTutorials)
-To initiate the process, let us construct the `PowerSystem` type and formulate the DC model:
+To begin, construct the `PowerSystem` type and formulate the DC model:
 ```@example DCSETutorial
 using JuliaGrid # hide
 @default(unit) # hide